rlneumiller/oli/README.md

-# OLI - Open Local Intelligence assistant
+# OLI - Open Local Intelligent assistant

 OLI is an open-source alternative to Claude Code, built in Rust to provide powerful agentic capabilities for coding assistance.
 It features: